I have researched most Android, iOS and Windows phones extensively but the market is forever changing.

 The various phones available

 Not everyone will buy a phone purely for the Pacific Crest Trail or a specific adventure, so you have to decide for yourself whether you wish to make sacrifices.
+There’s also likely going to be a Samsung Galaxy S8 Active within the near future.

 The Google Pixel and the Google Pixel XL